Qiskit/RFCs/####-sparse-observable.md

 2. All observables for an estimator pub / batch of pubs must exist simultaneously in memory on the client side and be transmitted over the wire, so must not use excessive memory.

 3. An estimator primitive (or circuit-knitting toolbox, etc) must be able to efficiently extract all the terms that correspond to unique measurements that must be made, across the entire broadcast `EstimatorPub`.
-   This is not necessarily the same set of mathematical terms as appear in a single operator, and the available groupings are dictated not just be individual mathematical operators or the `ObservablesArray`, but also in how it broadcasts against the `BindingsArray`.
+   This is not necessarily the same set of mathematical terms as appear in a single operator, and the available groupings are dictated not just by individual mathematical operators or the `ObservablesArray`, but also in how it broadcasts against the `BindingsArray`.

 4. After the measurements are made in hardware execution, the values of the observable expectations must be recalculated after.
    This means that the abstract observable should be able to easily and efficiently map back to the measurement terms needed for each of the individual abstract terms.